sintraubuntuer/castle-of-elm-tribulations/README.md

 # Castle Of Elm Tribulations

-Castle of Elm Tribulations is a minimalistic Rogue like game , inspired by Castle of Elm ( Claudia Doppioslash - https://github.com/doppioslash/CastleOfElm ) , Atic Atac , Roguelike in Elm by deadfoxygrandpa , Sleeping Beauty's Game of Thorns , ...
+Castle of Elm Tribulations is a minimalistic Rogue like game , inspired by Castle of Elm ( Claudia Doppioslash - https://github.com/doppioslash/CastleOfElm ) , Atic Atac , Roguelike in Elm by deadfoxygrandpa https://github.com/deadfoxygrandpa/Roguelike , Sleeping Beauty's Game of Thorns https://ondras.github.io/sleeping-beauty/ , ...

-The game is already functional , and i strongly advise you to try it :-)  , but it can still be improved in some ways ... like for instance adding sound ( if you wantto collaborate please let me know )
+The game is already functional , and i strongly advise you to try it :-)  , but it can still be improved in some ways ... like for instance adding sound ( if you want to collaborate please let me know )

-The project was originally a conversion of C# RogueSharp library to Elm
+The project ( on my part ) started as a  conversion of the C# RogueSharp library to Elm
-and thats what most of  MapGen module is all about ( althought there are still some algorithms missing ) but i also decided to use it to make a nice little game for this years game jam :
+and that's what most of  MapGen module is all about ( although some algorithms  are still  missing ) ...

+... and this year i suddenly decided to also use it to make a nice little game and participate in the 64 game jam :

 There's still a lot of code cleanup to do but i decided to share it anyway

 Game Hints :
 Find your way through the Caverns, Basement , The Ground Floor , First Floor and the Attic , pick up the three pieces of paper with the codes to unlock the black door and move towards enlightenment !!!

-Html.text "Use Arrow keys to move "
+Use Q, A , O , P ( or Arrow keys) to move
-        , Html.br [] []
-        , Html.text "U to pick up items"
+U to pick up items
-        , Html.br [] []
-        , Html.text "I for inventory"
-        , Html.br [] []
-        , Html.text "S for Stats"
-        , Html.br [] []
+I for inventory
+S for Stats
-        , Html.text "E for Opponent Report "
+E for Opponent Report